UKCloud/documentation/articles/other/other-sco-free-trials.md

 - UKCloud for Microsoft Azure

+- Services covered by the [SFIA Rate Card](https://ukcloud.com/sfia)

 - Government network where Code of Connection is not held (for example, PSN or HSCN; see relevant connectivity FAQ)

 - Products in alpha or beta testing - these will be treated differently to free trials

+- End of sale products or services

 ## Key Aspects of a Free Trial